-The proposed development concept has been designed to flow with the natural topography with some site grading where necessary.
-The Conceptual Scheme preserves the natural watercourse, ravine and wetlands through environmental reserve designation and retaining these features as an integral asset for the residents of Bearspaw.
-In addition, a separate storm pond will be constructed to accommodate storage of overland drainage.
+The proposed development concept-works with has been designed to flow with the natural topography minimizing extensive grading wherever possible with some site grading where necessary.
+The Conceptual Scheme preserves the natural watercourse, ravine and wetlands through environmental reserve designation and retaining these features as an integral asset for the residents of Bearspaw.including In addition, a separate storm pond that has been will be constructed to accommodate storage of overland drainage.
+The Conceptual Scheme has been designed as a 'compact residential development' as per policies in the County Plan, to reduce the overall footprint of development.